Harry Hepworth

 Harry James Hepworth (born 6 December 2003) is a British artistic gymnast.
 He is the 2024 men's Olympic vault bronze medalist.
-He won gold as a member of the Great Britain team at the 2025 European Championships and silver with the team at the 2023 European Championships.
+He won gold as a member of the Great Britain team at the 2025 and 2026 European Championships and silver with the team at the 2023 European Championships.
 He also participated at the 2023 World Championships where the team placed fourth.

 Early life and education

 At the age of five Hepworth was diagnosed with Legg–Calvé–Perthes disease which sidelined him from sporting activity for three years.
 He then took up artistic gymnastics shortly after this.

 He attended Prince Henry's Grammar School, Otley.

 Gymnastics career

 2023

 Hepworth was selected to attend the 2023 Baku World Cup, where he won silver on vault and placed 8th in the floor final.
 He then won gold on vault at the 2023 DTB Pokal Team Challenge.
-Hepworth attended the 2023 European Championships as an individual where he placed 4th on floor and 7th on vault.
+Hepworth attended the 2023 European Championships as an individual, where he placed 4th on floor and 7th on vault.
 He won gold on vault at the 2023 Paris Challenge Cup.
 Hepworth was named in the British team for the 2023 World Championships alongside Max Whitlock, Jake Jarman, Courtney Tulloch and James Hall.
-The team placed 4th and Hepworth made the floor, vault and steel ring finals placing 6th, 7th and 8th respectively.
+The team placed 4th and Hepworth made the floor, vault, and still ring finals, placing 6th, 7th, and 8th respectively.